iblancett/ExercisesInC/homeworks/homework05.md

 **Bits and bytes**

 1) Suppose you have the value 128 stored as an unsigned 8-bit number.
 What happens if you convert it to a 16-bit number and accidentally apply sign extension?
+It makes the value negative

 2) Write a C expression that computes the two's complement of 12 using the XOR bitwise operator.
 Try it out and confirm that the result is interpreted as -12.
+(1100 ^ 1111) + 1

 3) Can you guess why IEEE floating-point uses biased integers to represent the exponent rather than a sign bit or two's complement?
+Biased integers can represent both large and extremely small (depending on the sign of the exponent) in a more condensed fashion than two's complement.

 4) Following the example in Section 5.3, write the 32-bit binary representation of -13 in single precision IEEE floating-point.
 What would you get if you accidentally interpreted this value as an integer?

 5) Write a function that takes a string and converts from lower-case to upper-case by flipping the sixth bit.
 As a challenge, you can make a faster version by reading the string 32 or 64 bits at a time, rather than one character at a time.
 This optimization is made easier if the length of the string is a multiple of 4 or 8 bytes.